hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ### Set Up Your Environment
 1. `git clone` the project.
 2. Export the following environment variables:
    `AWS_ACCOUNT_ID=<YOUR AWS ACCOUNT ID>
    AWS_REGION=<YOUR REGION OF CHOICE>`

 For further information regarding credentials, please follow the steps outlined in their AWS [developer guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).

-### Build the Code
-To build the Go code and lambda functions, do the following:
-1. `cd` into `lambda-functions/golang`.
-2. Run `make bin` to build the Lambda functions and install the necessary dependencies.

 ### Launch the Engine
 To launch the engine, you'll need to set the `TFE_TOKEN` environment variable to a Terraform Cloud user token.
-It is important to note that this user token must have permission to create workspaces within your organization in order for them to provision products.
+It is important to note that this user will need permissions to create Teams and other authentication tokens.
 For more information on TFC permissions, please refer to this [documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions).

 You'll also need to authenticate the AWS provider as you would normally, using one of the methods mentioned in the AWS provider documentation [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).

-Additionally, you’ll need to do the following:
+After authenticating with both AWS and Terraform Cloud, do the following:

 1. Copy `terraform.tfvars.example` to `terraform.tfvars` and set the organization name to your Terraform Cloud organization name.
 2. Run `terraform plan` to verify your setup, and then run `terraform apply` to apply your changes.